-Do you love decorating for Fall, but don’t always want everything to be orange?
+Do you love decorating for Fall but don’t always want everything to be orange?
 This fun painted faux pumpkin craft can be done in less than 20 minutes (minus dry time) and costs under $5!

 *Disclosure: I only recommend products I would use myself and all opinions expressed here are our own.
 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Read our full privacy policy.